neilhartsfield/MACC/ReadMe.md

 ## ExerciseX
 1. Get ExerciseX.bat to execute
 2. Resolve the first EXECUTION_DENY error
+    * What was the source of this execution deny?
-3. Resolve the second EXECUTION_DENY error
+4. Resolve the second EXECUTION_DENY error
+    * What was the source of this execution deny?
+How was it different than the first?

 # Scenarios